davidmartiin/TextAdventure.js/README.md

 The `use` command will run the `use` function of the item in the player's inventory that matches the command's subject.

+### `equip` Command

+The `equip` command checks to ensure the item that is the subject of the command exists and is within the player's inventory.
+If so the item is equipped and the equipment list is updated.

+### `equipped` Command

+The `equipped` command returns a list of the player's `equipped` weapon and armor slots.
+A subject can be passed to the `equipped` command.
+However only the following equipment slots have out-of-the-box support: `weapon`, `head`, `chest`, `arms`, `legs`, or `feet`.
+If one of these subjects is passed, `equipped` will return the description and stats of the item.

 ## Cartridges

 Cartridges are loaded into the Console and are then playable by the user.
 The Console does most of the heavy lifting while the Cartridge adds all the flavor.
 A Cartridge consists of two very important objects, `gameData` and `gameActions`, as well as any number of helper functions.